KANDy: Kolmogorov-Arnold Networks and Dynamical System Discovery: Results

 \subsection{Discrete Dynamical Systems}

 We next consider the Hénon map as a canonical discrete-time chaotic system with known governing equations.
 Fig.~\ref{fig:henon}, the learned KANDy accurately reproduces the characteristic folded structure of the Hénon attractor, demonstrating that even shallow architectures suffice for discrete-time systems.
 The KANDy network plot reveals that the learned univariate activation functions align with the functional form of the true Hénon map.
 The model was fit with a radial basis function, had a grid size of $5$ with $3$ spline knots.
 The model reduced several orders of magnitude in both training and testing loss.
-The complete experiment is available on GitHub.\footnote{\href{https://github.com/kslote1/KAN-ICML/blob/main/Henon.ipynb}{https://github.com/kslote1/KAN-ICML/blob/main/Henon.ipynb}}

 The learned governing equations (Eq.\eqref{eq:henon}) match the true parameters of the Henon system with 100\% fidelity.
 A similar result appears in \citet{Panahi2025KANModelDiscovery}; however, the estimated formula is not optimized for statistical attractor properties and is reported as a standard KAN, and this formulation lacks lifted features.
 However, the KANDy method successfully identified the governing equations of the Ikeda Optical Cavity model, which is a known edge case for sparse regression techniques and is not successfully captured in \citet{Panahi2025KANModelDiscovery}.
-For brevity, this experiment is omitted; the full experiment is available in the supplementary material and on GitHub. \footnote{\href{https://github.com/kslote1/KAN-SIAM/Ikeda.ipynb}{https://github.com/kslote1/KAN-SIAM/blob/main/Ikeda.ipynb)}}
+For brevity, this experiment is omitted; the full experiment is available in the supplementary material and on GitHub.\footnote{\href{https://github.com/Center-For-Complex-Systems-Science/kandy/blob/main/examples/ikeda_example.py}{Full experiment}}